 - 1. Choose a battlefield and place it on the table. - 2.
-Each player chooses a hero and takes the corresponding 30 action cards, character card, hero miniature, sidekick tokens, health dials, and any other components for their hero. - 3.
+Each player chooses a hero and takes the corresponding 30 action cards, character card, hero miniature, sidekick token, health dials, and any other components for their hero. - 3.
 Each player sets their hero's starting health and their sidekick's starting health on the matching health dials.
-(Sidekicks without a health dial have only one health each.)

-4. Each player shuffles their action cards to form a single deck and places it face down, then draws 5 cards as their starting hand.

-5. The younger player places their hero in the space on the battlefield.
-Then they place their sidekicks in separate spaces within the same zone as their hero.
-If their hero is in a space that is part of multiple zones, their sidekicks may be in any of those zones.
-If you have to make a decision about your fighter at the beginning of the game, make it now.
-(There are none in this set.)

-6. The older player places their hero in the space on the battlefield, then places their sidekicks based on the same rules as in step 5.

-7. The younger player takes the first turn.
+Starting health is found on the character cards. - 4.
+Each player shuffles their action cards to form a single deck and places it face down, then draws 5 cards as their starting hand. - 5.
+The younger player places their hero in the space on the battlefield.
+Then they place their sidekick in a separate space within the same zone as their hero.
+If their hero is in a space that is part of multiple zones, their sidekick may be in any of those zones.
+If you have to make a decision about your fighters at the beginning of the game, make it now.
+(There are none in this set.) - 6.
+The older player places their hero in the space on the battlefield, then places their sidekick based on the same rules as in step 5. - 7.
+Set the door tokens to the side. - 8.
+The younger player takes the first turn.